Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Traffic conditions

-One of the most significant factors affecting driving time is the prevailing traffic conditions.
+One of the most significant factors affecting is the prevailing traffic conditions.
 Heavy traffic congestion can result in delays and extended travel times, especially during peak hours or in metropolitan areas.
 Navigating through traffic jams, road closures, or detours can add unexpected minutes or even hours to the journey.
 Planning ahead and using real-time traffic updates can help in avoiding congested routes and minimizing delays.

 Weather conditions